OpenEars: free speech recognition and speech synthesis for the iPhone

 There are a few basic concepts to understand about voice recognition and OpenEars that will make it easiest to create an app.

-• Local or offline speech recognition versus server-based or online speech recognition: most speech recognition on the iPhone is done by streaming the speech audio to servers.
-OpenEars works by doing the recognition inside the iPhone without using the network.
+• Local or offline speech recognition versus server-based or online speech recognition: most speech recognition on the iPhone, iPod and iPad is done by streaming the speech audio to servers.
+OpenEars works by doing the recognition inside the device, entirely offline without using the network.
 This saves bandwidth and results in faster response, but since a server is much more powerful than a phone it means that we have to work with much smaller vocabularies to get accurate recognition.

 • Language Models.
 The language model is the vocabulary that you want OpenEars to understand, in a format that its speech recognition engine can understand.
 The smaller and better-adapted to your users' real usage cases the language model is, the better the accuracy.
-An ideal language model for PocketsphinxController has fewer than 200 words.
+An good language model for PocketsphinxController has fewer than 1000 words.
+You define the words that your app uses - it will not know about vocabulary other than the vocabulary that you define.

 • The parts of OpenEars.
 OpenEars has a simple, flexible and very powerful architecture.